A Guide to External Outbound Links for SEO

 How to Find External Links in a Website

-When you want a strong search engine optimization strategy, you need strong external links.
-This means knowing how to find the ones you already have on your domain so that you can track their effectiveness as needed.
+You need strong external links for a robust search engine optimization strategy.
+This means knowing how to find the ones you already have on your domain to track their effectiveness as needed.
 In fact, Google itself offers plenty of tools for you to do just that.

 The company’s link analyzer allows you to keep track of how many external links you have on your website, shows you where they are, and helps you determine how beneficial they are for your search engine rankings.
-They even show you what percentage of your links are external, whether the anchor text you’re using is helpful and much more.
+They even show you what percentage of your external links, whether the anchor text you’re using is helpful and much more.

 How to Create External Links with HTML

 The way HTML is used changes often (it is on version 5.2 as of September 2018), but the methods you use to create an external link with the coding language have stayed the same overall.
-All you need to do is copy and paste a snippet of code where you want an external link to show up, filling in the capitalized parts with your own information.
+You need to copy and paste a snippet of code where you want an external link to show up, filling in the capitalized parts with your information.

 <a href=”HTTP URL HERE”>YOUR TEXT HERE</a>